 Possession does not mean an individual needs to physically have a gun; merely owning or having a weapon on their property is considered possession.
 While they may also not be under the influence at the time of their possession charge, the fact that they have a medical marijuana card implies they are frequently under the influence of a controlled substance.

 While the 202.257 statute does not specifically identify marijuana, the fact remains that this is sometimes a legal gray area.
 Knowing the laws thoroughly can help in these cases, but because of conflicting regulations, having a lawyer to pursue all possible defenses can improve a cardholder’s chances of being found not guilty of illegal firearm possession.

 Repercussions of Owning a Firearm as a Prohibited Person

 If you are caught owning a firearm as a medical marijuana cardholder, you may face charges for illegal possession.
 Generally, most cardholders are unlikely to face federal prosecution for their marijuana use, but a case’s outcome can depend on the court judge, jury, or the crime.
 Those found guilty of illegally possessing a firearm in Nevada have committed a Category D felony, per NRS § 193.130, and can face up to four years in state prison and fines up to $5,000.

 How a Lawyer Can Help With an Illegal Firearm Possession Accusation

 The good news is that while there are confusing areas of the law that may get a medical marijuana cardholder in trouble for owning a firearm, it also leaves room to clear them of that charge.
-The ambiguity between firearm and medical marijuana laws allows defense attorneys the opportunity to persuade the court to find in favor of the accused in different ways.
+The ambiguity between the firearm and medical marijuana laws allows defense attorneys to persuade the court to favor the accused in different ways.